-The poster child of A24’s cerebral, “elevated” horror, Ari Aster infuses his scares with excellent production design and psychological intensity.
+Once the poster child of A24’s cerebral, “elevated” horror, Ari Aster infused his first couple of films with scares featuring excellent production design and psychological intensity.

-The poster child of A24’s cerebral, “elevated” horror, Ari Aster infuses his scares with excellent production design and psychological intensity.
+Once the poster child of A24’s cerebral, “elevated” horror, Ari Aster infused his first couple of films with scares featuring excellent production design and psychological intensity.

-Ari Aster’s first two movies, Hereditary and Midsommar, didn’t set my world on fire, but are both solid bits of direction undone by uneven plots stretched thin.
+Ari Aster’s first two movies, Hereditary and Midsommar, didn’t set my world on fire, but are both solid bits of direction sabotaged in various degrees by uneven plots stretched thin.

 For a solid hour or so, Hereditary has something special going on.